Our seminars and customized trainings are now available in a live interactive online format.

 - How you can use guided math to catch students before they fall behind in math

-- How to implement outstanding, independent math learning centers for use in the classroom or online with minimal preparation and expense
+- How to implement outstanding, independent math learning centers with minimal preparation and expense

 - Use your current curriculum and materials with your guided math groups